Serving the Fraser Valley Online. In-clinic services are located exclusively in Abbotsford.

 Research suggests that it is one of the most effective ways to help people gain control over the stuttering.
 They help people work on their speech patterns, help them overcome the anxiety of speaking in situations, and help them slow down their speech.

-It is a psychotherapy that helps individuals change their thinking, which effectively leads to turn in their behavior.
+It is a psychotherapy that helps individuals change their thinking, which effectively leads to turn in their behaviour.
 It is ideal for people who tend to stutter in stressful situations.
 They educate the person about their stuttering and help them get it under control by doing meditation and exercises.

 Some people take the assistance of electric devices; they help them manage their speech and practice their speaking power by mimicking the correct speech (which they would repeat after).